 Hardly a week passes by where the news isn’t inundated with stories about the threats posed by cyber threats.
-Hacks, leaks, DDOS attacks and vulnerabilities are on the front page of websites as well as in the forefront of our minds.
+Hacks, leaks, DDOS attacks, and vulnerabilities are on the front page of websites as well as at the forefront of our minds.
 The technology industry is constantly striving to keep one step ahead of those who threaten our personal and business information.

 Firewalls and security measures help keep hackers at bay, but without fresh talent to keep up on the workload, all of our security precautions could fail.
 This is precisely why the Air Force Association created the CyberPatriot Competition.
 The competition asks young people from the United States and Canada to look into discovering and correcting vulnerabilities that could leave us exposed to hackers.

 What Is The CyberPatriot Competition?